Nate03281982/React-Map-Project/README.md

 User Requirements:

-Google Maps API
+Google Maps API, Wikipedia API, React, Yarn, NPM/nodejs
-Wikipedia API
-React
-Yarn
-NPM/nodejs

 To Run Project:

--npm install
--yarn start
+-npm install, -yarn start

-To use a sevice worker you need to open the project in production mode -yarn build
+To use a sevice worker you need to open the project in production mode:

--serve -s build
--go to localhost:5000
+-yarn build, -serve -s build, -go to localhost:5000